Varicella Virus Vaccine

 • Persons in environments where transmission has been reported

 • Adolescents and adults in households with children

 • International travelers

-Postexposure prophylaxis: Vaccination within 3 days (possibly 5 days) after exposure to rash is effective in preventing illness or modifying severity of disease in persons without other evidence of immunity (CDC/ACIP [Marin, 2007]).
+Based on the Centers for Disease Control and Prevention "Prevention of Varicella: Recommendations of the Advisory Committee on Immunization Practices (ACIP)", varicella virus vaccine given within 3 days (possibly 5 days) after exposure to varicella rash is effective in preventing illness or modifying severity of disease in persons without other evidence of immunity.

 Varicella immunization: SubQ:

 US labeling: Two doses of 0.5 mL separated by ≥4 weeks (4 to 8 weeks apart per ACIP).
 Note: The ACIP recommends that all children and adults without evidence of immunity receive 2 doses of the vaccine; those who received only 1 dose of a varicella-containing vaccine receive a second dose (CDC/ACIP [Marin 2007]).